-EOL/CDS Aircraft Platform Software Product Guide
+EOL/RAF Aircraft Platform Software Product Guide

 This page describes the software that has been developed for internal use and is

 I maintain an Email list for announcing new versions of ncplot,